Left: the last issue of the Sucolian, dated April 9, 1959. Right: the first issue of The Statesman, dated May 13, 1959.

 Fax: (631) 632-9128

-Rebecca is a junior majoring in journalism and minoring in business and Middle Eastern studies.
+Rebecca is a senior majoring in journalism and minoring in Middle Eastern studies.
 She joined The Statesman as a copy editor in her sophomore year after traveling to Turkana, Kenya with members of that year's editorial board, and has enjoyed her time here ever since.
-She hopes to become either a business reporter or a foreign correspondent when she graduates.
+She hopes to become either a business reporter or a foreign correspondent when she graduates. (@rebeccaanzel)

 Mike is a senior at Stony Brook University, majoring in journalism.
-He is in his second year as sports editor, after previously serving as an assistant in 2011.
-He joined the paper during the fall of his freshman year.
+He is currently a managing editor after spending the last two years as sports editor.
+He joined the paper during the fall of his freshman year and spent his sophomore year as an assistant sports editor.
 He also interned with News12 Long Island in the sports department, where he covered all sports from high school to professional.
 He got the opportunity to interview the Boston Bruins as an intern.
 Mike went to Omaha, Nebraska to report on the Stony Brook baseball team after it famously reached the College World Series.
 He has written about all sports, but enjoys baseball the most.
-When he’s not doing something sports related, he is working at CVS, where he is a shift supervisor.
-After college, he hopes to be a baseball writer and one day report on the New York Yankees
+When he’s not doing something sports related, he is working at CVS, where he is a shift supervisor and the store mentor.
+After college, he hopes to be a baseball writer.

 Arts & Entertainment